This week's question comes from Nancy:

 If Things Don’t Go Smoothly; Don’t Try To Fix It For Him

-It is not your responsibility to make every moment perfect or to ease his discomfort.
-Show up authentically and relax into your feminine.
+It is not your responsibility to make every moment perfect or to ease any discomfort.
+Show up authentically and relax into your feminine energy.
 Leave space for awkward pauses and uncomfortable moments.

 A man who wants a long-term committed relationship will want to be your hero.
 If you continue to rescue things when they get bumpy, you’ll never know if he will step up to fill those shoes.
 Plus, you’ll get a clearer picture of who he is when you leave the space for him to do all the DOING and you just simply respond.

 Even if you feel uncomfortable resist the urge to make things better.
 Imagine that he is the comedian on stage and you’re in the audience.
-If you take this advice you will never again have to ask a man three months into dating, “Where is this going?”
+Taking this approach, you’ll never again have to ask a man three months into dating, “Where is this going?”
 He will have shown you by his actions what his intentions are.

 Don’t Make Excuses For Him Or His Behavior